History of Harrisburg, Pennsylvania: 20th century

 The Pennsylvania Farm Show, a major annual agriculture exposition, was first held in 1917 and has been held every January since.
 The present location of the Show is the Pennsylvania Farm Show Complex & Expo Center, on the corner of Maclay and Cameron streets.

-On February 14, 1964, the Harrisburg Area Community College (or HACC) was founded as the first community college in Pennsylvania in the former Harrisburg Academy.
+On February 14, 1964, the Harrisburg Area Community College (HACC) was founded as the first community college in Pennsylvania in the former Harrisburg Academy.
 In March 1965, the City of Harrisburg sold the college 157 acre in Wildwood Park for a permanent campus.
 Construction of the academic buildings was completed in 1967.
 HACC now has additional campuses in Lebanon, Lancaster, Gettysburg, and York, besides the main campus in Harrisburg (now called the Wildwood Campus).

 In June 1972, Harrisburg was hit by another flood from the remnants of Hurricane Agnes.

 On March 28, 1979, the Three Mile Island nuclear plant, down the Susquehanna River from Harrisburg, suffered a partial meltdown.
-Although the meltdown was contained and little of radiation was released, there were still worries that an evacuation would be necessary.
-Governor Richard Thornburgh recommended an evacuation of pregnant women and preschool children who lived within 5 mi (8 km) radius of the plant.
-Although only about 5,000 people covered by this recommendation, 140,000 people fled the area.
+Although the meltdown was contained and little radiation was released, there were still worries that an evacuation would be necessary.
+Governor Richard Thornburgh recommended an evacuation of pregnant women and preschool children who lived within 5 5-mile (8 km) radius of the plant.
+Although only about 5,000 people were covered by this recommendation, 140,000 people fled the area.

 After Harrisburg suffered years of being in bad shape economically, Stephen R. Reed was elected mayor in 1981 and served until his unexpected primary defeat in 2009 by Linda D. Thompson, which made him the longest-serving mayor of Harrisburg.
 Once elected, Reed immediately started projects which would attract both businesses and tourists.
 Several museums and hotels, such as the National Civil War Museum and the Hilton Harrisburg and Towers, were built during his term, along with office buildings and residences.
 Several semi-professional sports franchises, including the Harrisburg Senators of the Eastern League, the defunct Harrisburg Heat indoor soccer club, and the Harrisburg City Islanders of the USL Second Division, began operations in the city during his tenure as mayor.

 However, Reed also spent public bond proceeds pursuing interests including collecting Civil War and Wild West memorabilia—some of which was found in Reed's home after his arrest on corruption charges.
 Infrastructure was left unrepaired, and the heart of the city's financial woes was a trash-to-electricity plant, the Harrisburg incinerator, which was supposed to generate income but instead, because of increased borrowing, incurred a debt of $320 million.